Information for mechanical superintendent certificates of competence (CoC) including legislative requirements, how to apply and where to find help.

 An opportunity to attend an oral exam will be given once your operational logbook has been approved by the BoE.

 The application fee for this certificate is NZ$140.00.
 This includes goods and services tax (GST).
-There are two ways to pay your application fee:
+Please pay by direct credit.

 To ensure payment reaches the BoE Secretariat, complete the fields in the direct credit form as outlined below: